Sycamore Community Schools

 Serve as a purchasing agent for the district.

 Directly supervises employees, performing supervisory responsibilities in accordance with the district’s policies and negotiated agreements.
 Responsibilities include interviewing, hiring and training employees, planning, assigning and directing work, appraising performance, rewarding and disciplining employees, addressing complaints, and resolving problems.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Ability to communicate effectively with students, parents, colleagues, and administration.
 Ability to read, analyze and interpret testing and survey results, financial reports, and legal documents.
 Ability to respond to common inquiries or complaints from students, parents, agencies, teachers, or members of the school community.
 Ability to write speeches and articles for publication that conforms to prescribed style and format.
 Ability to effectively present information to administration, staff, public groups, and/or Board of Education.

 Valid certificate/license as issued by the Ohio Department of Education

 OTHER SKILLS AND ABILITIES

-Ability to apply knowledge of current research and theory to instructional program.
-Ability to plan and implement lessons based on school objectives and the needs and abilities of students to whom assigned.
-Ability to establish and maintain effective working relationships with students, peers, parents and community.
+Ability to apply knowledge of current research and theory based on school objectives.
+Ability to establish and maintain effective working relationships with students, peers, parents, and community.
 Ability to speak clearly and concisely in written or oral communication.
-Ability to use computers for classroom instruction and record keeping.
+Ability to use computers where applicable.
 Ability to perform duties with awareness of all district requirements and Board of Education policies.